Our Favorite National Park in the USA

 2. Angel’s Landing

 Angel’s Landing is by far the most well known and popular hike in Zion.
-It also happens to be our favourite hike.
+This could easily be the best hike in Zion National Park, and it also happens to be our favourite.
 Here’s a quick description:

 Once you get to the top section, you’ll get your first glimpse of part 2 of Angel’s Landing and the narrow chain route that leads to the summit.
 It’s also at this point that you might notice a few hikers lying on the ground trying to muster up some courage….
 Seriously, the next section isn’t for everyone.